- Yield: 5 dozen

 (That's what they looked like pinched by hand from Thanksgiving).

-And then this week, I managed to wrangle an amazing (and the ONLY dough recipe I'll ever use for these again!) out of a German friend (funny how it took a Fijian and a German to teach me how to make pyrogies for my Ukrainian husband! lol).
+And then this week, I managed to wrangle an amazing (and the ONLY dough recipe I'll ever use for these again!) out of a German friend (funny how it took a Fijian and a German to teach me how to make pyrogies! lol).
 This recipe was super easy to whip together, and with the addition of my new handy dandy pyrogy press, I had 5 dozen uh-maz-zing morsels ready to be eaten in a heartbeat!

 Let's get to it, shall we?
 The instructions are long, but trust me, once you get a handle on what you have to do, it goes quick - especially if you have a press!